mttr2021/MTTR/README.md

 ## Updates
 **23/12/2021**

-We add a [script]() for automatic dataset preparation.🚀
+We add a [script](https://github.com/JerryX1110/MTTR/blob/main/dataset_preparation.sh) for automatic dataset preparation.🚀

 **15/12/2021**

-We add some repos related to RVOS for reference at the bottom of this page!🤗
+We add some repos related to RVOS or visual grounding for reference at the bottom of this page!🤗

 **8/12/2021**